Substance Abuse in College Students: The Perfect Storm

 Understanding Substance Use in College Students

-Many personal and social factors drive substance abuse in college students.
-Academic stress, anxiety, and a desire for academic success often lead students to misuse stimulants or alcohol.
-Others use substances to escape depression or social isolation.
-The sudden freedom of college life can also play a role.
+A range of personal and social pressures drives substance abuse in college students.
+Academic stress, anxiety, and the pursuit of success often lead students to misuse alcohol or stimulants like Adderall.
+Others turn to substances to cope with depression or social isolation.

 Psychological and Sociological Factors That Contribute to College Students Abusing Substances

-Substance abuse among college students is often tied to deeper psychological and sociological issues.
-Anxiety, depression, and undiagnosed mental health disorders can push students toward self-medicating with drugs or alcohol.
-Some students come from high-pressure families where perfection is expected.
-Others may have experienced trauma or bullying before college.
+Substance abuse among college students often stems from deeper psychological and social issues.
+Mental health conditions such as anxiety, depression, or undiagnosed disorders can lead students to self-medicate.
+Some students also carry the weight of family pressure to succeed, while others may have experienced trauma or bullying before entering college.

 Risks of Using Substances by College Students